Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Introduction

 \section{Introduction}

 Colonel Blotto game (CBG) is a classical model of game theory for strategic resource allocation.
+It was firstly introduced in \cite{borel1921theorie,borel1953theory} and discussed in \cite{frechet1953emile,frechet1953commentary,vonneumann1953communication}.
 It is a two-player static zero-sum game in which two colonels compete by allocating a limited number of troops over multiple battlefields.
 Each battlefield has a weight.
-The colonel who assigns more troops to a battlefield wins that battlefield, and the payoff (reward) for a colonel is the sum of the weights of the battlefields that he won.
-There has been extensive literature studying CBG since it was initially proposed in \cite{borel1921cbg,borel1953cbg}.
-The Nash equilibrium of continuous CBG where the troops are divisible was first studied in \cite{gross1950cbgnash} and later characterized in \cite{roberson2006cbg} for homogeneous battlefields.
-For discrete CBG in which the troops are indivisible, two different algorithms for computing the Nash equilibrium are proposed in \cite{ahmadinejad2016cbgnash,behnezhad2017cbgalgorithm}.
-Moreover, the authors in \cite{vu2018cbgnash} propose a more efficient algorithm to compute an approximate Nash equilibrium.
-The CBG has a wide range of applications, such as cyber-physical security \cite{etesami2019dynamicgames,gupta2014security,min2018apt,guan2020security,ferdowsi2020cyberattack}, wireless resource allocation \cite{hajimirsadeghi2016spectrum,hajimirsaadeghi2017spectrum}, and political elections \cite{thomas2018political}.
+The colonel who assigns more troops to a battlefield wins that battlefield, and the payoff for a colonel is the sum of the weights of the battlefields that it won.

+Imagine that two companies are going to release new alternative products and compete with each other in the same markets.
+A common strategy is to advertise the product to some users in the initial stage (e.g., by providing free samples) so that the product becomes popular and possibly dominates the market through ``word-of-mouth'' marketing.
+When two products are comparable, a user may prefer the product that is better advertised.
+A company that can get more initial users to adopt its product (especially influential users with high social connectivity) is likely to become the market leader and gain more profit.
+In this example, the initial users can be regarded as battlefields in the CBG model, and the weights of battlefields can be viewed as a measure of users' social influence.
+The advertising budgets or the free samples are troops to be strategically allocated.

+As another example, one can consider the United States presidential election.
+Most states have established a winner-take-all system.
+Two presidential candidates should properly allocate their campaign resources over different states to win the majority of the votes.
+Here, one can view the states as the battlefields and the campaign resources as the troops.
+The number of electoral votes obtained by winning different states can be viewed as the weight of different battlefields.
+The above scenarios are only two specific examples of CBG, and one can consider many other applications such as cyber-physical security \cite{etesami2019dynamicgames,gupta2014security,min2018apt,guan2020security,labib2015colonel,zhang2022safeguarding}, wireless spectrum allocation \cite{hajimirsadeghi2016internetwork,hajimirsaadeghi2017spectrum}, economics \cite{kovenock2012coalitional}, and political elections \cite{laslier2002distributive,laslier2002how,thomas2018political}.